kaishx/paper_trader/README.md

 ## Disclaimer

 Use at your own risk.
-It is intended for educational purposes and research.
+This is intended for educational purposes and research.